 In handling the protection of shallots from the planting, growing, and harvesting, farmers use several types of pesticides such as organophosphate, carbamate pesticides, and even suspected that some farmers use organochlorine pesticides are very toxic and difficult to degrade in nature.
 (Jayaraj et al., 2016).
 In addition to these pesticides, it is still possible to use fungicides (plant fungus killers), which are toxic to the human body (Rouabhi, 2010).
-OPs (organophosphate) act as an inhibitor of the acetylcholinesterase (AChE) enzyme, which targetting several molecules, such as hormones; neurotransmitters; neurotrophic factors; enzymes related to the metabolism of beta-amyloid protein as well as inflammatory (Ghimire, 2016).
+OPs (organophosphate) act as an inhibitor of the acetylcholinesterase (AChE) enzyme, which targetting several molecules, as hormones; neurotransmitters; neurotrophic factors; enzymes related to the metabolism of beta-amyloid protein as well as inflammatory (Ghimire, 2016).
 OPs also affected the thyroid hormone.
 Thyroid hormone is known as a growth hormone, especially on brain development, which affects neuron and brain development.
-The similarity in the chemical structure of pesticides with thyroid hormones (TH-r) in target cells, it interferes with the process of thyroid pland, iodine is combine with the amino acid tyrosine to produce thyroxine (T4) or triiodothyronine (T3).
+The similarity in the chemical structure of pesticides with thyroid hormones (TH-r) in target cells, it interferes with the process of thyroid hormone synthesis.
+TH synthesis in the thyroid colloid requires Iodine, which circulates as Iodine ion.
+In the thyroid gland, iodine is combine with the amino acid tyrosine to produce thyroxine (T4) or triiodothyronine (T3).
 Synthesis of THs (T4 & T3) is tighly controlled by the HPT-axis, disruption at any of the multiple levels along the Hypothalamus-Pytuitary-Thyroid axis is causing the disruption of THs secretion.
-The Hypothalamus produces thyrotropin releasing hormone (TRH) which triggers production of thyroid stimulating hormone (TSH) by anterior Pituitary, TSH stimulate iodine up-take.
+The Hypothalamus produces thyrotropin releasing hormone (TRH) which triggers production of thyroid stimulating hormone (TSH) by anterior Pituitary, TSH stimulate iodine uptake.
 Pesticides like thyroid hormone (TH-r), it will affect THs production (Lacasaña et al., 2010).
 The OPs as a free radical will damage the cell wall through lipid peroxidation so that all of the organelle cells would affect and could not act properly that will end by cell death.
 Because of that process, mitosis of brain cells will stop and will affect the development of the brain (Mishra et al., 2012).